 * It's worth noting that, in the years since Bern's experiments, some within the science community have tried and failed to replicate his results, inciting significant controversy and skepticism regarding his conclusions.

-Clinical hypnotherapy is considered to be an effective method for treating health problems, such as phobias, eating disorders and chronic pain.
+We've all seen this classic bit of mind control: A magician invites unsuspecting audience members onto the stage, whispers a few words of hocus pocus, then snaps his fingers.
+The next thing you know, everyone is quacking like a duck or hopping on one foot until he snaps his fingers again.
+Now imagine that such hypnosis could take place in the doctor's office — with even more mesmerizing results.
+Clinical hypnotherapy is considered to be an effective method for treating conditions such as phobias, eating disorders, and chronic pain.
 In one groundbreaking study by researchers at the University of Montreal, test subjects under hypnosis submerged their hands in very hot water or room-temperature water.
-Some of the participants were warned they would experience pain but it wouldn't bother them very much.
+Some of the participants were warned that they would experience pain, but that it wouldn't bother them very much.
 When all of them put their hands into the water, brain scans revealed that those who had been primed for minimal pain actually showed less pain-processing activity in their brains.
-Even though some argue hypnosis is a only a placebo effect, it doesn't make the results less amazing or real.
+Some argue that hypnosis produces only a placebo effect, but that doesn't make the results any less real, or any less amazing.

-We are Easily Fooled by Magic
+We Are Easily Fooled by Magic

 There's a reason why David Copperfield is a multimillionaire and why David Blaine still amazes audiences 20 years after his first TV special: People love magic.
 And even if they don't think they love magic, they are still certainly susceptible to being tricked.